 Chikubushima Island and Hogonji Temple

 Sitting in the elegant blue waters on the north side of Lake Biwa is the tiny island of Chikubushima.
 Long considered a sacred site, the small 2km wide island is home to a prominent Buddhist temple and a Shinto shrine.
-Hongonji Temple is part of the Saigoku Kannon Pilgrimage, and Tsukubusama Shrine is dedicated to several gods, including the god who rules the waters of Lake Biwa.
+Hongonji Temple is part of the Saigoku Kannon Pilgrimage, and Tsukubusuma Shrine is dedicated to several gods, including the god who rules the waters of Lake Biwa.

 Chikubushima Island